Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 lifetime.
 Users that own a label and are offline for longer than the RMW will need to do multiple monitoring passes when they come back online: one pass for each interval of the duration that was missed.

+## Distinguished Log Entries

+As discussed in {{reasonable-monitoring-window}}, users that consume data from log entries that have timestamps within the RMW must perform extra monitoring afterwards, at least until that log entry is outside of the RMW.
+**Distinguished** log entries are chosen, roughly one per interval of the RMW, such that any user that does the required monitoring will intersect with one of the distinguished log entries.

+, roughly one per interval of the RMW, such that the label owner can check only these log entries for correctness.
+As long as the users that looked up the labels perform the required monitoring, any misbehavior by the Transparency Log is guaranteed to be detected.

+looks up a label and finds that the first log entry containing the label-version pair they're interested in has a timestamp within the Reasonable Monitoring Window

+As the tree grows, certain log entries are chosen to be **distinguished**.
+Distinguished log entries are chosen such that they intersect with the nodes monitored by any user that looked up a label

+as predictably as possible, and such that there is at least one per interval of the Reasonable Monitoring Window.

 ## Binary Ladder